Advice and resources : Request for Help process guidance for professionals

 All of the below need to apply

-Appropriate developmental checks have been carried out with the Health Visiting team, a support plan has been put in place and implemented
+- Appropriate developmental checks have been carried out with the Health Visiting Service, a support plan has been put in place, and it has been followed

-Parents or carers have accessed support/training from the relevant autism support service and implemented recommendations at home.
+- Parents or carers have accessed support or training from the relevant autism support service and implemented recommendations at home

 Where they apply, the below are also needed.

-If the child is in an early years/educational setting: a SENCO-led support plan needs to have been in place and fully implemented for at least six months/two terms (eg a minimum of two ‘assess, plan, do, review’ cycles)
+If the child is in an early years or educational setting, a SENCO-led support plan needs to have been in place and followed for at least six months or two terms (a minimum of two ‘assess, plan, do, review’ cycles).

-If there are behavioural/emotional concerns: advice has been sought from Health Visiting Team and support/recommendations have been implemented for at least six months
+If there are behavioural or emotional concerns, advice needs to have been requested from the Health Visiting Service and support and recommendations in place for at least six months.

-If supported by the development officers/early years team/educational psychologist: all support/recommendations must have been implemented and evaluated for at least six months
+If supported by the development officers, early years team, and/or educational psychologist, all support and recommendations must have been followed and evaluated for at least six months.

-Vision and hearing checks have been carried out where these are needed
+Vision and hearing checks must have been carried out where these are needed.

 Checklist for autism assessment (aged 5-17 1/2 years)